durrantlab/pcaviz/README.md

 ## Introduction ##

 PCAViz is an open-source Python/JavaScript toolkit for sharing and visualizing MD trajectories via a web browser.
+We release it under the terms of the open-source GNU General Public License, version 2 (see `LICENSE.md`).

 ## PCAViz Compressor (Python) ##